Obesity-associated morbidity: Multiple sclerosis

 Obese female individuals at 18 years of age have a greater than twofold increased risk of multiple sclerosis compared to females with a BMI between 18.5 and 20.9.
 Female individuals who are underweight at age 18 have the lowest risk of multiple sclerosis.
 However, body weight as an adult was not associated with risk of multiple sclerosis.

-Cancer (or oncological)
+Cancer

 Many cancers occur at increased frequency in those who are overweight or obese.
 A study from the United Kingdom found that approximately 5% of cancer is due to excess weight.
 These cancers include: